charoitel/lambda-layer-canvas-nodejs/docs/01-use.md

 ---
 layout: page
 title: Use
-permalink: /use/
+permalink: /lambda-layer-canvas-nodejs/use/
 ---

 ## Using canvas layer in function

-Before starting to use the canvas layer, it is required to have the layer deployed through AWS Serverless Application Repository or AWS Lambda console, you may refer [setup information]({% baseurl %}{% link 00-setup.md %}) for details.
+Before starting to use the canvas layer, it is required to have the layer deployed through AWS Serverless Application Repository or AWS Lambda console, you may refer [setup information]({% link 00-setup.md %}) for details.
 Then, you may create your Lambda function using:

 * AWS Lambda console editor; or
 * Local tool in your machine; or